SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 >
 > 1.5.4 Proportion of local governments that adopt and implement local disaster risk reduction strategies in line with national disaster risk reduction strategies

+Technological/industrial/chemical disasters are not included as they are not explicilty mentioned in the target eventhough they ar epart of the SEndai Framework

-This query consists of x phrases.
+This query consists of 1 phrase.

 ##### Phrase 1:
+*action : policy/risk reduction*
+*general structure: action + disaster + vulnerable groups

 Inclusion of `vulnerab*` here will pick up publications discussing the livelihood vulnerability index.

 Disabled people, children, elderly people and pregnant women included under "vulnerable".

-Least developed countries and small island developing states have been included due as their population is more likely to be poor and the countries likely to have lower institutional resilience.
+~~Least developed countries and small island developing states have been included due as their population is more likely to be poor and the countries likely to have lower institutional resilience.
 SIDS in particular may be exposed to environmental disasters.
 Lists of least developed countries (LDCs), small island developing states (SIDS) are from the Statistical Annex of United Nations World Economic Situation and Prospects (tables F, H and I) - countries were included if they appeared in the tables from 2016 to 2021 (i.e. were on these lists at any time between Nov 2015 and Dec 2020) (<a id="UNLDCs">[United Nations, 2016, 2017, 2018, 2019, 2020, 2021](#f22)</a>).

 ```Ceylon =
 TS=